fede-da/RedBlackTree_C/README.md

 - Open terminal.
 - Move to the folder that contains this project.
-- Copy paste " gcc Red_black_tree.c -o projectName "
+- Copy paste " gcc *.c -o projectName "
 - To execute : " ./projectName "